srimathi1511/Car-Parking-System/README.md

 https://github.com/srimathi1511/Car-Parking-System/assets/115611319/e70598bf-e0f4-4128-b337-f99664f2a39a

-These types are issues are faced during Vehicle Parking CREDITS for the animated video: https://invideo.io/
+These types are issues are faced during Vehicle Parking.
+CREDITS for the animated video: https://invideo.io/

 ##  Project Overview